German constitutional reforms of October 1918: World War I

 When World War I broke out in 1914, the parliamentary groups in the Reichstag supported the war effort, including the Social Democratic Party of Germany (SPD), which was the largest single party in Parliament but until then had been in opposition to the government.
 During the course of the war, willingness to follow imperial policy declined, and in July 1917 the majority of the Reichstag passed the Reichstag Peace Resolution seeking an early negotiated peace.
 Although it did not succeed in persuading Reich leadership to change its policy, the parties that backed the resolution continued to work together.
 Their forum for cooperation was called the Inter-Party Committee (Interfraktionelle Ausschuß) and resembled a coalition.
 In addition to the Social Democrats, it included the Catholic Centre Party and the Progressive People's Party.

 In the second half of 1918, Germany's military situation worsened substantially.
 In late September Paul von Hindenburg and Erich Ludendorff, believing that the United States would be more likely to negotiate with a new Reich leadership, advocated appointing deputies from the Inter-Party Committee to the government so that they could seek a favorable peace agreement.
 The Supreme Army Command also saw it as a chance to shift the responsibility for an unfavorable treaty to the parties that had supported the peace resolution.
 On 1 October Ludendorff said to his staff:"I have asked His Majesty to bring those circles into the government which we have to thank for coming to this pass. [...]
 Let them now make the peace which has to be made.
-They can eat the soup that they have prepared for us!"Maximilian von Baden, a grand ducal prince not affiliated with any political party and considered to be liberal, was appointed Reich chancellor by the Emperor on 3 October 1918.
+They can eat the soup that they have prepared for us!"Prince Max of Baden, the heir presumptive to the throne of Baden, a prince not affiliated with any political party and considered to be liberal, was appointed chancellor by the Emperor on 3 October 1918.
 His ministers included for the first time politicians from the SPD.
 Through the Emperor he obtained Ludendorff's dismissal and the cessation of unrestricted submarine warfare, but the United States expected further democratization of the Reich.